Naveenan-25/M3_Bus_Ticket_Reservation/1_Requirements/README.md

 * When you book tickets through a travel agency or a travel agent then you have to pay some additional amount as commission fee but if you book online you get commission free booking.

 * You can ask any sort of queries to them and they will answer in the best possible ways.
-They will also let you know about various bustickets offers so that you can get discounts on your bus booking.
+They will also let you know about various bustickets offers so that you can get discounts on your ticket booking.

 * Online shopping became popular because of this thing.
 You get lots of discount and coupon codes which help you save money while train ticket booking.